The Defeat of the Winograd Schema Challenge: Dataset creation

 Building on Levesque's initial work, in 2010, Ernest Davis created an additional eighty-nine schemas.
 Together with four suggested by Ray Jackendoff, these were published on the web in HTML and XML.\footnote{https://cs.nyu.edu/faculty/davise/papers/WinogradSchemas/WSCollection.html and \\ https://cs.nyu.edu/faculty/davise/papers/WinogradSchemas/WSCollection.xml} Since then, the collections have been amplified with new schemas, by Davis and others; in particular, the collection includes twenty schemas written by David Bender.
 Currently, the HTML file includes 150 schemas; the XML version includes 285 individual sentences.
 (Some of the HTML schemas do not fit into the stricter form of the XML framework and are thus not included.)
 The latter is generally known by the acronym WSC285 in recent articles on the subject; since it has become a standard, it is now fixed and will not be modified further.
 To ensure consistency with earlier models, several authors often prefer to report the performance on the first 273 examples only.
 This dataset is known as WSC273.

-Levesque, Davis, and Leora Morgenstern~\citeyear{Levesque2012WinogradSchema} published an expanded version of~\citep{Levesque2011WinogradSchema}, expanding the comparison to other proposed tests of AI semantic understanding and of the significance of the test in the general context of AI research, as well as presenting the corpus. \citet{Levesque2014BestBehaviour} made the challenge the subject of his speech ``On Our Best Behavior'' accepting the IJCAI Research Excellence Award.
+Levesque, Davis, and Leora Morgenstern~\citeyear{Levesque2012WinogradSchema} published an expanded version of~\citep{Levesque2011WinogradSchema}, expanding the comparison to other proposed tests of AI semantic understanding and of the significance of the test in the general context of AI research, as well as presenting the corpus. \citet{Levesque2014BestBehaviour} made the challenge the subject of his speech ``On Our Best Behavior'' accepting the 2013 IJCAI Research Excellence Award.

 The spatial and physical knowledge used in disambiguating the trophy example---that proposed content $A$ will not fit inside container $B$ if either $A$ is too large or $B$ is too small---is fairly complex from a logical standpoint, particularly the interpretation of ``too''. (\citet{Davis2013SpatialReasoning} includes a logic-based analysis.)
-Other Winograd schemas likewise draw on fairly complex knowledge and reasoning. ``The sack of potatoes had been placed [above/below] the bag of flour, so it had to be moved first" draws on a different body of spatial and physical knowledge. ``There is a pillar between me and the stage, and I can't see [around it/it]'' draws on knowledge of spatial relations and perception. ``Bob paid for Charlie's college education, but now Charlie acts as though it never happened.
-He is very [hurt/ungrateful]'' draws on a body of knowledge of human interactions and emotions. ``Alice tried frantically to stop her daughter from [chatting/barking] at the party, leaving us to wonder why she was behaving so strangely'' requires reasoning about atypical human behavior; for the variant with ``chatting'', this requires applying the rather complex rule that ``It is generally inappropriate for $A$ to try to prevent $B$ from carrying out an innocuous behavior $E$''.
+Other Winograd schemas likewise draw on fairly complex knowledge and reasoning. ``The sack of potatoes had been placed [above/below] the bag of flour, so it had to be moved first" draws on a different body of spatial and physical knowledge, and is similar to the knowledge needed to stack and unstack blocks in Blocks World. ``There is a pillar between me and the stage, and I can't see [around it/it]'' draws on knowledge of spatial relations and perception. ``Bob paid for Charlie's college education, but now Charlie acts as though it never happened.
+He is very [hurt/ungrateful]'' draws on a body of knowledge of human interactions and emotions, as well as the realities of the cost of college education.
+(Note that this example demonstrates that the quality of a Winograd schema must often be evaluated with respect to a specific culture.
+The example might not work so well in cultures in which college is nearly free.) ``Alice tried frantically to stop her daughter from [chatting/barking] at the party, leaving us to wonder why she was behaving so strangely'' requires reasoning about atypical human behavior; for the variant with ``chatting'', this requires applying the rather complex rule that ``It is generally inappropriate for $A$ to try to prevent $B$ from carrying out an innocuous behavior $E$''.
 All told, the Winograd schemas draw on a wide range of knowledge, often of fairly complex structure.
+Of course drawing on a wide range of knowledge does not entail knowing all, or most, or even a large part of the knowledge that one assumes an intelligent human would have.
+We believed that a system that knew and could reason with this knowledge would know even more and would have a means to acquire still more knowledge.